hn-yu/hn-yu/README.md

 - Nanoparticle/Surface/Lattice Structure
 - AI for Energy Science

+I believe that [Deep Work](https://en.wikipedia.org/wiki/Attention_management) yields the best, but when I can't concentrate, I like to browse [Hacker News](https://news.ycombinator.com/).

 I'm open to ideas, both theoretical and exprimental.
 If you want to collaborate with me, you know what to do ;)